Reporting of Injuries, Diseases and Dangerous Occurrences Regulation Bill

 Overview

-This bill, the Reporting of Injuries, Diseases and Dangerous Occurrences Regulation Act 2011, aims to simplify employer reporting requirements under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 1995.
-It achieves this by repealing a specific regulation, reducing the administrative burden on businesses.
+This bill, the Reporting of Injuries, Diseases and Dangerous Occurrences Regulation Act 2011, aims to simplify the reporting requirements for employers under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 1995.
+It does this by repealing a specific regulation, reducing the administrative burden on businesses.

 Description

-The bill repeals Regulation 3(2) of the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 1995 (S.I.
-1995/3163).
-This regulation details the specific reporting requirements for employers.
+The bill repeals Regulation 3(2) of the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 1995.
+This regulation outlines specific reporting requirements for employers.
 The repeal simplifies these requirements.
-The Secretary of State is given the power to make further consequential, saving, transitional, or transitory regulations as needed.
-These secondary regulations will be subject to parliamentary scrutiny.
+The Secretary of State is given the power to create further regulations to manage the transition, ensuring a smooth changeover.
+These subsequent regulations will require parliamentary approval.
+The Act applies to England, Wales and Scotland and will come into force two months after its passage.

 Government Spending

-The bill is expected to reduce government spending by lessening the administrative burden on government agencies responsible for processing employer reports.
-However, no specific figures are provided in the bill text regarding cost savings.
+The bill is expected to reduce government spending by lessening the administrative burden on enforcing the regulations.
+However, precise cost savings are not specified in the provided text.

 Groups Affected